livz/livz.github.io/_posts/2020-03-14-awae-course-exam-review.md

 * Each chapter is a scenario that chains together multiple vulnerabilities, starting from web to RCE
 * Each chapter has exercises and solutions but also *Extra Mile* challenges that force you to go on your own and find solutions.
-* There are many topics covered, mostly around vulnerabilities that can be found via code review: a lot of applciation logic flaws, XSS, XSRF, blind SQLi and interesting authentication bypasses.
+* There are many topics covered, mostly around vulnerabilities that can be found via code review: a lot of application logic flaws, XSS, XSRF, blind SQLi and interesting authentication bypasses.
 * They force you to become good with (or at least understand and be able to craft some code) in many programming languages: Perl, Python, Java, JavaScript, C#.

 Time-wise, I took the 3 months package but I ended using only about 2 months.
 If you work consistently on it, it can definitely be done quicker.